GingerGigiCat/highway-followspot/JOURNAL.md

 # Saturday 31 May - 0.5 hours

 I looked around my house for some components to see what i already have and won't have to buy, and i found 2 suitable(?) resistors, and a red led!
 I also did a bit of assigning of symbols to footprints, which included having to make some footprints myself.

+# Sunday 01 June - 0.25 hours

+happy pride month

+i did a little more footprint making for things, namely the led driver. i also found a good looking fuse holder, and i think a 2.5A 5x20mm fuse should be good.